Polish withdrawal from the European Union: Endorsement of Polexit by political parties

 Law and Justice (PiS) and Kukiz'15 are also Eurosceptic parties.
-Critics, including Donald Tusk (former President of the European Council and now leader of the main opposition party Civic Platform), warn that PiS's actions will eventually lead to Polexit and will jeopardise Poland's future in the EU, though Jarosław Kaczyński, its leader, and Prime Minister Mateusz Morawiecki both dismissed the allegations that PiS is preparing for it as "fake news", while Paweł Kukiz said that "no Polexit would happen because there's no possibility for the EU to expel us".
-Similar remarks were made by Przemysław Czarnek, the minister of education.
+Critics, including Donald Tusk (former President of the European Council as well as leader of the Civic Platform), and currently the Prime Minister of Poland, warn that PiS' actions will eventually lead to Polexit and will jeopardise Poland's future in the EU, though Jarosław Kaczyński, its leader, and former Prime Minister Mateusz Morawiecki both dismissed the allegations that PiS is preparing for it as "fake news", while Paweł Kukiz said that "no Polexit would happen because there's no possibility for the EU to expel us".
+Similar remarks were made by Przemysław Czarnek, the former minister of education.

 There are currently no left-wing, left-of-centre or centrist parties represented in parliament endorsing Polexit, and their electorate's support for withdrawal from the European Union is negligible.
-The somewhat conservative Polish People's Party (PSL) is also known as a pro-European political organisation.
+The somewhat conservative Polish People's Party (PSL) and Poland 2050 are also known as a pro-European political organisations.